unicode-org/icu4x/docs/style-guide.md

 It's probably worth noting here that the [Result](https://doc.rust-lang.org/std/result/) type itself is just a normal enum in Rust with two values (`Ok` and `Err`).

+### Don't use explicit usize values :: suggested

+ICU4C has a convention of assigning stable integer values to enum entries.
+However, this is not common practice in Rust (main issue: [#115](https://github.com/unicode-org/icu4x/issues/115)).
+Instead, limit the definitions of stable values to the FFI layer, such as *cbindgen*.

 ## Matching

 ### Prefer match statements for exhaustive conditional code :: suggested